Risk evaluations among managers and entrepreneurs

 Sofia Morandini is a psychologist who got a master’s degree in Work and Organizational Psychology.
 She collaborates as a scholarship researcher with the Department of Human Sciences, Verona University, Italy.
 Her area of interest is the application of the constructs of clinical/dynamic psychology to organizational contexts.

-Enrico Cenci is a practitioner in Work and organizational Psychology.
+Enrico Cenci is a practitioner in Work and organizational Psychology, he is the director of the consulting firm “Ericed Srl” which focuses on supporting organizations in human resource management.
 He has a Bachelor’s degrees in Communication Science (publishing and journalism), in Labor Counseling and Business Services and in Social and Occupational Psychological Science.
-Furthermore, He achieved a master’s degree in Work and Organizational Psychology University achieved at the University of Verona.
+Furthermore, he achieved a master’s degree in Work and Organizational Psychology University at the University of Verona.